s10208233/ID_Assg3_website/README.md

 ### [About - about.html]
 INSERT LINK HERE
-A short paragraph about us and what the website is for
+A short paragraph describing the purpose of this website.

 ### [Contact - contact.html]
 INSERT LINK HERE
-For futher enquiries users can use the contact form to contact us.
+For futher enquiries users can use the contact form to contact us or leave a feedback.
+Feedbacks by sender are shown under the form.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.